[Minor revision–posted 6/12/23 (replaces 4/27/21 edition)]

 e.
 The supervisor is responsible for completing and forwarding through normal administrative channels an electronic Personnel Action Form (ePAF) to remove the employee from the payroll effective the close of business the last day worked or on paid leave.

 f.
-If the deceased is an international faculty or staff member, the responsibilities noted above will be carried out in conjunction with the Office of International Affairs.
-Notification of the family, immigration, other appropriate governmental agencies and making other necessary arrangements shall be the responsibility of the Vice Provost for International Affairs.
+If the deceased is an international faculty or staff member, the responsibilities noted above will be carried out in conjunction with International Affairs.
+Notification of the family, immigration, and other appropriate governmental agencies and making other necessary arrangements shall be the responsibility of the Vice Provost for International Affairs.

 3. Texas Tech Police Department Responsibilities